11 Signs Your Ex Is Testing You (And How to Pass Every One)

 3. The Jealousy Test

 They casually mention a new person they’re seeing or a date they went on.
-Or, they might ask you if you’ve been dating.
+Or they ask if you’ve been dating.
 This is a direct test of your emotional state.
 They want to see if you’ll get jealous, insecure, or possessive.
+The right move?
+Genuine positivity.
+Nothing disarms a jealousy test faster than someone who is clearly secure in themselves.

 4. The “Let’s Hang Out, No Pressure” Invite

+The invite is deliberately vague and casual — “we should grab a coffee sometime.”
+They want to see if you’ll immediately try to turn it into a romantic date or pressure them for commitment.
 This is a test of your expectations.
-The invite is deliberately vague and casual (“we should grab a coffee sometime”).
-They want to see if you’ll immediately try to turn it into a romantic date or pressure them for commitment.
+Keep it light.
+Match their energy exactly.

 5. The Nostalgia Test